mohd7469/mohd7469/README.md

 ## 🚀 About Me

-I am a passionate Angular and voice chatbot developer with a strong focus on creating dynamic and responsive web applications.
+I am a passionate Angular and voice chatbot developer with a strong focus on creating dynamic and responsive web applications and AI conversational interactive chatbot applications.
 With a background in software engineering, I enjoy working on innovative projects that solve real-world problems.

 ## 🔧 Technologies & Tools